daisygunn/my-contact-book/README.md

 4. Select the region you are working in.

 *Heroku Settings*
-You will need to set your Enviroment Variables - this is a key step to ensuring your application is deployed properly.
+You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.
 - In the Settings tab, click on `Reveal Config Vars` and set the following variables:
-    - If using credentials you will need to add the credentials as a variable, the key is the name 'CREDS' and the value is the contents of your creds json
+    - If using credentials you will need to add the credentials as a variable, the key is the name 'CREDS' and the value is the contents of your creds JSON
     - Add key: `PORT` & value `8000`
 - Buildpacks are also required for proper deployment, simply click `Add buildpack` and search for the ones that you require.
-    - For this project I needed to add `Python` and `Node.js`, in this order.
+    - For this project, I needed to add `Python` and `Node.js`, in this order.

 *Heroku Deployment*
 In the Deploy tab:
 1. Connect your Heroku account to your Github Repository following these steps:
-    1. Click on `Deploy` tab and choose `Github-Connect to Github`.
+    1. Click on the `Deploy` tab and choose `Github-Connect to Github`.
     2. Enter the GitHub repository name and click on `Search`.
-    3. Choose the correct repository for your application adn click on `Connect`.
+    3. Choose the correct repository for your application and click on `Connect`.
-2. You can then choose to deploy the project manually or automatically, automatic deployment will generate a new application everytime you push a change to Github, whereas manual deployment requires you to push the `Deploy Branch` button whenever you want a change made.
+2. You can then choose to deploy the project manually or automatically, automatic deployment will generate a new application every time you push a change to Github, whereas manual deployment requires you to push the `Deploy Branch` button whenever you want a change made.
 3. Once you have chosen your deployment method and have clicked `Deploy Branch` your application will be built and you should see the below `View` button, click this to open your application:

 ![](assets/images/heroku_deployed_image.png)